TMD [Temporomandibular Joint Disorder]

 Medications: higher doses of anti-inflammatories to combat pain and swelling.
 Muscle relaxer to relax your jaw.
 Or an anti-anxiety medication to relieve stress.

-A splint or night guard: plastic mouthpieces fit over r upper and/or lower teeth so they don’t touch.
+A splint or night guard: plastic mouthpieces fit over your upper and lower teeth, so they don’t touch.
 They lessen the effects of clenching or grinding and aim to correct the bite by putting your teeth in a more correct position.

 Dentists can replace missing teeth and use crowns, bridges, or braces to balance the biting surfaces of teeth.

-Ultrasound- Deep heat applied to the joint, to relieve soreness or improves mobility.
+Ultrasound- Deep heat is applied to the joint to relieve soreness or improve mobility.

 Radio wave therapy is done to stimulate the joint, which increases blood flow and eases pain.

-Low-level laser therapy will lower pain and inflammation and helps the patient move the neck more freely and open the mouth wider.
+Low-level laser therapy will lower pain and inflammation and help the patient move the neck more freely and open the mouth wider.

-Talk to your dentist about these treatments for TMD and which are right for you.
-Schedule a consultation at the Tooth & Gum Dental Clinic.
+Talk to your dentist in Delhi or Agra about these treatments for TMD and which are right for you.
+Schedule a consultation at the Tooth and Gum Clinic.